pysal/pysal/README.md

     Additions to distutils-generated PySAL tar-balls.

   CHANGELOG.txt
-    Changes since the last release
+    Changes since the last release.

   pysal/
     Contains PySAL __init__.py and the directories of PySAL modules.